vmware-automation/solutions-import-beta/Alfresco-4.1.5-service.xml.md

 Step 2: Navigate to Applications Tab and open the imported Application.

-Step 3: Enter required property values appropriate to your environment.
+Step 3: Enter required property values appropriate to your environment:

 	a.
 Application Properties -> Service tab ->Alfresco